 We can now start a new Python project by using the

-poetry new <project_name> command.
-I will call it how-long and is going to be a very simple library to measure a function execution time:
+poetry new [project_name] command.
+I will call it how-long and will be a simple library to measure the execution time of a function:

 $ poetry new how-long